To qualify for Scientific Sessions 2021 awards you must meet these deadlines.

 Visit the Council Awards & Fellowships Application System to complete an application.

 A username and password previously set up through online registration at Professional Heart Daily will be necessary to access the Application System.
 A link is provided on the system home page to aid you if you have forgotten your username and/or password.
 If you do not have a username or password with us yet (an online profile), please set up an account prior to accessing the Council Awards & Fellowships Application System.
 This will enable you to create a profile, username and password free of charge and without obligation.
 Once completed, you will be taken back to the application system.
-AHA Professional Partners who are creating an online profile for the first time should make sure to register using their AHA partner account identification numbers.
+AHA Professional Members who are creating an online profile for the first time should make sure to register using their AHA member account identification numbers.

 Finalists for the Early Career Investigator Awards competitions associated with Scientific Sessions will be announced in August.
 The top candidates for the Katz Prize will present their research results at Scientific Sessions.
 Each finalist will also receive the following: